Quick Start

 CI/CD Integration

-Add Vow to your GitHub Actions workflow:
+Add Vow to your GitHub Actions workflow with JSON output for optimal performance:

 # .github/workflows/vow-check.yml